GreycLab/gmic-community/news/gmic340_en.md

 ===
 [![Preview of the G’MIC-Qt Plugin](https://gmic.eu/gmic340/thumbs/gmic340.png)](https://gmic.eu/gmic340/img/gmic340.jpg) _Fig.
 1.1.
-Preview of the G’MIC-Qt plugin version __3.4.0__, running in GIMP 2.10, with the "Comicbook” filter selected._
+Preview of the G’MIC-Qt plugin version __3.4.0__, running in GIMP 2.10, with the Comicbook filter selected._
 ===

 # 2. What’s New in Version __3.4.0__?